String Covering: A Survey: Covers in strings

-Further, Christou {\it et al.} in \cite{CCGIP12} present an $\bigO(n \log n)$ time algorithm to compute the minimal right seed array.
-Their solution uses a variant of the partitioning algorithm introduced in~\cite{crochemore:81} and employed in~\cite{imp:93} to find the sets of ending positions of all the occurrences of each substring in $\s{x}[1..n]$.
-Using these sets they find a suffix of each prefix of the string that is covered by that factor, and then check for the occurrences of the right seeds to compute the minimal right seed array.
+In \cite{CCGIP12} Christou {\it et al.} describe an $\bigO(n \log n)$-time algorithm to compute the minimal right seed array.
+Their solution uses a variant of the partitioning algorithm introduced by Crochemore in~\cite{crochemore:81}, as employed by Iliopoulos, Moore \& Park in~\cite{imp:93}, to find the sets of ending positions of all occurrences of each distinct substring in $\s{x}$.
+Using this methodology, \cite{CCGIP12} finds a suffix of each prefix of the string that is covered by some substring, then checks for occurrences of right seeds to compute the minimal right seed array.
 They also present a simple $\bigO(n)$ algorithm to compute the maximal right seed array by detecting border-free prefixes of \s{x}.
 In addition to these results, the extended journal version~\cite{LRSeed} of ~\cite{CCGIP12} describes algorithms to compute all the left and right seeds of $\s{x}$.
 To compute all the left seeds of \s{x} their linear time algorithm uses the maximal cover array and the period array of \s{x}.
 Since the right seeds of \s{x} are just the left seeds of the reverse string $\s{x^R}$, all right seeds of \s{x} can be computed in linear time by applying the left seeds algorithm to $\s{x^R}$.

 In 2013 Flouri {\it et al.} \cite{FIKPPST13} introduce the \df{enhanced left seed}; that is, a proper prefix $\s{u}$ of $\s{x}$ that occurs at least twice in $\s{x}$ and such that the number of letters in $\s{x}$ which lie within some occurrence of $\s{u}$ in a superstring of $\s{x}$ is a maximum over all such prefixes of $\s{x}$.
 Making use of new data structures introduced in the paper, the authors describe an $\bigO(n\log n)$-time algorithm to compute the minimal (shortest length) enhanced left seed of \s{x}.
 The running time of the algorithm is dominated by the time required to compute some of these data structures.
 Then they go on to define the \df{enhanced left-seed array} --- an integer array of length $n$ whose $i$-th element is equal to the length of the enhanced left seed of the prefix of length $i$.
-To compute the minimal enhanced left-seed array, they apply the minimal enhanced left seed algorithm repeatedly. thus computing the minimal enhanced left seed of every prefix of \s{x} in $\bigO(n^2)$ time.
+To compute the minimal enhanced left-seed array, they apply the minimal enhanced left seed algorithm repeatedly, thus computing the minimal enhanced left seed of every prefix of \s{x} in $\bigO(n^2)$ time.

-\subsection{$\lambda$-Seeds}
+\subsection{$\lambda$-seeds}